tc39/notes/meetings/2018-09/sept-26.md

 - [slides](https://docs.google.com/presentation/d/1P5DdJBQrr5hj_x-SqQxk8HOTaipJUaxbH0icp1g9iMk/edit?usp=drivesdk)

 YSV: (Presents slides).
-YSV, AKI, and BT have volunteered for high-time investment roles, MBN, TST, and LBR for low-time investment roles.
-LBR is specifically interested in being a notes facilitator.
+YSV, AKI, and BT have volunteered for high-time investment roles, MBN, TST, and LEO for low-time investment roles.
+LEO is specifically interested in being a notes facilitator.
 (Presents slides).
 That concludes this presentation.
 Any there questions?

 WH: This seems like a fairly radical change and I'm not sure how it fits into the ECMA rules.
 ECMA requires each committee to have a chair and one or more vice-chairs.
 A chair is a person; it's not a committee.
 How does this proposal fit in with ECMA's rules?